sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 Earth's equatorial bulge could explain the Khafre pyramid's extended inundation to achieve the erosion on its surface.
 Why?
 Because the Mediterranean rotates to higher latitude values, higher up on the sphere, reducing the bulge, lowering elevation and bringing the coastline up by moving the land closer to the Earth's core.

 The Khafre Pyramid has a present-day lat/long of (30 N, 31 E).
-I'll use (37 N, 31 E) as a marker for the top of the Mediterranean on the 31 meridian.

 Calculating the new coordinates is simple.
 Just rotate the latitude 104 degrees, and if you cross the poles, change the longitude by 180 degrees.
-The Khafre pyramid would go to (46 N, 149 W).
-The other marker goes to (39 N, 149 W).
+The Khafre pyramid would go to (46 N, 149 W) from (30, 31).

+As you can see, the Khafre Pyramid would move 16 degrees north in latitude.
+This would move it further from the equatorial bulge, potentially reducing its elevation, allowing the ocean to "rise up" in level.

 ![khafre map](img/khafre-elevation-shift.png "khafre elevation shift")